corpus-io/tokenize.it-smart-contracts/README.md

     - direct distribution of tokens (does not need another smart contract)
     - vesting can be realized using the [DssVest.sol](https://github.com/makerdao/dss-vest/blob/master/src/DssVest.sol) contract by MakerDao

 The requirements for participation in fundraising are checked against the [AllowList.sol](contracts/AllowList.sol) contract.
-Corpus will deploy and manage one of these.
+Tokenize.it will deploy and manage one of these.
 # Contracts

 This is untested code - the initial version of these smart contracts was written in one day as a proof of concept